5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 1. if you connect a secondary monitor to your Laptop it won't turn on at all or
 2. the handshake between the system and both displays takes a long time and both screens turn off and on several times during the handshake until a stable connection is established.

 > **Note**: If you don't get a picture at all you could try a [fake ig-platform-id](https://github.com/5T33Z0/OC-Little-Translated/blob/main/11_Graphics/iGPU/Framebuffer_Patching/Fake_IG-Platform-ID.md) to force the system into [VESA mode](https://wiki.osdev.org/VESA_Video_Modes).
-For desktop systsems, follow CaseyJ's [General Framebuffer Patching guide](https://www.tonymacx86.com/threads/guide-general-framebuffer-patching-guide-hdmi-black-screen-problem.269149/) instead.
+For desktop systems, try CaseyJ's [General Framebuffer Patching guide](https://www.tonymacx86.com/threads/guide-general-framebuffer-patching-guide-hdmi-black-screen-problem.269149/) instead.

 ### Possible causes
 - Using an incorrect or sub-optimal `AAPL,ig-platform-id` for your iGPU